 As we walked over the bridge, the sun was setting, making it an extraordinary journey with the light changing on the horizon.
 Groups of families and children passed us, stopping to take photos, write in their journals and draw pictures.

 The final outlook, the Puget Sound Viewing Platform, was closed when we visited.
-It will open in February, when waterfowl hunting season closes.
+Note that it opens in February, when waterfowl hunting season ends.

 We walked back, off the boardwalk and back through the mudflats, passing the Twin Barns and the eagle’s nest, heading back to the visitors center.
 We wanted to see the Nature Explore Area behind the visitors center, as well as the Environmental Education Center, but both were closed.